DNKYr/finance-tracker-pro/README.md

 *   `API_KEY`: Your Google Gemini API Key.

 **IMPORTANT**: This application is designed to retrieve the `API_KEY` from `process.env.API_KEY`. **Do not hardcode your API key into the source code.** Ensure this environment variable is properly set in the deployment or local execution environment where the application's backend logic (or server-side rendering, if applicable, though here it's client-side calls proxied or directly made based on environment setup) would typically access it.
-For client-side focused examples running in specific sandboxed environments, this variable needs to be pre-configured in that environment.
 The application **will not** ask you to enter it.

 ### Running the Application